 In the Cancun Airport, Terminal Three, a trumpet and guitars serenade travelers arriving and departing from Mexico.
 The terminal is full of duty free shops, and, if you didn’t pick up gifts before, this is your last tax free shopping opportunity.

 Mariachi music belongs to Mexico though Mexican taxi drivers often listen to Willie Nelson and Classic Rock.
-This knob of Yucatan, Mexico has more in common with the Caribbean than Mexico but this fiery Mariachi group plays their Mexican style, in tune, with expression.
+This knob of Yucatan, Mexico has more in common with the Caribbean than Mexico but this fiery Mariachi group plays their Mexican style music, in tune, with great expression and distinctive costumes.

 Being a neighbor to the United States is like sleeping next to an elephant.
-If it rolls over you become sandwich spread.
+When it rolls over you become sandwich spread.

 I don’t want Mexico to be like the United States and I don’t want the United States to turn into Mexico.